ifd3f/caligula/README.md

   -V, --version         Print version
 ```

+## Supported platforms

+Currently, we officially support Linux and MacOS.
+However, Windows and FreeBSD support are planned.

+ARM and x86 architectures are also officially supported.

 ## Features

 - Listing attached disks, and telling you their size and hardware model information
 - Confirmation dialogs so you don't `dd` your filesystem
 - Running sudo for you if you don't have permissions on a disk
 - Cool graphs

-## Supported platforms

-Currently, we only support Linux.
-However, MacOS, Windows, and BSD support are planned.

 ## Planned features